-If you are injured on the job, you may be eligible for worker’s compensation.
-But even if the employer accepts the claim and you begin to receive worker’s comp for your work-related injury, it would be wise to schedule a consultation with a personal injury lawyer who can help you determine if you need additional help.
+But even if the employer accepts the claim and you begin to receive Worker’s Comp benefits for your work-related injury, it would be wise to schedule a consultation with a personal injury lawyer who can help you determine if you need additional help.

 Personal injury lawyers help people who were injured by the neglect of a responsible party or by the willful actions of others.

 Types of personal injury cases include tort claims (when someone commits a wrongful act that results in harm to someone else: intentionally or unintentionally).